Chapter 4

 could "miss" the singularity and emerge in another

-region of space-time - in " another universe
+region of space-time - in "another universe";

-hole ".
-At the same time, we subjected this
+At the same time, we subjected this possibility to a critical

-possibility to a critical analysis, which revealed a de
+analysis, which revealed a de facto impossibility

-facto impossibility this process.
-Thus, there
+this process.
+Thus, there are no theoretical or

-white holes of this kind .
-However, the final phase of quantum
+the final phase of quantum evaporation of a

-evaporation of a hypothetical black "micro-holes"
+hypothetical black "micro-holes" could

-could appear as a white hole (§4.7 " Quantum
+appear as a white hole (§4.7 "Quantum

-radiation and thermodynamics of black holes ") .
+radiation and thermodynamics of black holes").

 ¨ Gray holes ,